Mataram kingdom: Legacy

 National Vesak ceremony in Borobudur, the Hindu-Buddhist temples dated from the Mataram kingdom are especially important for pilgrimage and ceremony for Indonesian Buddhist and Hindus.

-Celebrated as the golden age of ancient Indonesian civilisation—more precisely classic Javanese civilisation—the era of Mataram kingdom has left an everlasting mark and legacy in Indonesian culture and history; their monuments.
-The grand and magnificent Borobudur and Prambanan in particular, has become the source of national pride, not only for local Javanese but also for the whole of Indonesians.
-It is probably in the same fashion as how Khmer people of Cambodia took pride in their Angkorian legacy.
-These monuments today has become the nation's major attraction; Borobudur is the single most visited tourist attraction in Indonesia.

-Never before—and again—that Indonesia saw such vigorous passion for development and temple construction, which demonstrate such technological mastery, labour and resource management, aesthetics and art refinement, also architectural achievement, other than this era.
-The period between the late 8th century to the late 9th century, between the reign of Panangkaran to Balitung, has left numbers of impressive religious monuments; among others are Manjusrigrha, Bhumisambharabudhara and Shivagrha.
+The period between the late 8th century to the late 9th century, between the reign of Panangkaran to Balitung, has left numbers of religious monuments; among others are Manjusrigrha, Bhumisambharabudhara and Shivagrha.

 The Javanese Ramayana Ballet perform in Prambanan open air stage.
 The Mataram kingdom era has left a profound impact in Javanese culture.

 The Mataram era is hailed as the classical period of Javanese civilisation; for during this period the Javanese culture, art and architecture was blossoming and developed further, consolidated and mixed their indigenous elements with dharmic influences.
-By incorporating Hindu-Buddhist frame of reference and elements into their culture, art and architecture, and by Sanskritization their language, Javanese has formulating their own Hindu-Buddhist Javanese style and developing an ingenious civilisation.
+By incorporating Hindu-Buddhist frame of reference and elements into their culture, art and architecture, and by Sanskritisation their language, Javanese has formulating their own Hindu-Buddhist Javanese style and developing an ingenious civilisation.
 This Javanese style of Sailendran art, either in sculpture and architecture, in return influenced regional arts, particularly the Srivijayan art in Sumatra and Southern Thailand Malay Peninsula.

 It was also during this period that numbers of dharmic scriptures either Hindu or Buddhist, has made their way from India into Javanese culture.
 For example, the tales of Buddhist Jatakas and Lalitavistara, also Hindu epics Ramayana and Mahabharata were adopted into Javanese version.
 These tales and epics would further shaped the Javanese culture and performing arts, such as Javanese dances and wayang art.